dojo/app/README.md

 The `data-state-from` attribute may be used on custom elements to specify a store identifier.
 This will only take effect if a widget ID is also specified.
 The `stateFrom` property on the options object that is passed to the factory will be set to the referenced store.
 Any `stateFrom` property in the `data-options` object still takes precedence.

-A default store may be configured by setting the `data-state-from` attribute on the `widget-projector` custom element.
+A default store may be configured by setting the `data-state-from` attribute on the `app-projector` custom element.
 It applies to all descendant elements that have IDs, though they can override it by setting their own `data-state-from` attribute or configuring `stateFrom` in their `data-options`.

 Custom elements that have widget IDs and a `stateFrom` store may set their `data-state` attribute to an initial state object, encoded as a JSON string.
 The store will be patched with the initial state and the widget ID before the widget is created.

-The special `widget-instance` custom element can be used to render a previously registered widget.
+The special `app-widget` custom element can be used to render a previously registered widget.
 The `data-widget-id` or `id` attribute is used to retrieve the widget.
 The `data-state`, `data-state-from` and `data-options` attributes are ignored.
 No default store is applied.

 A widget ID can only be used once within an application.
 Similarly a widget instance can only be rendered once.
 The `getWidget()`, `hasWidget()` and `identifyWidget()` methods will work with widgets created by custom element factories.

 `App#realize()` returns a promise.
 It is rejected when errors occur (e.g. bad `data-options` values, or a factory throws an error).
 Otherwise it is fulfilled with a `Handle` object.
 Use the `destroy()` method to destroy the created projectors and widgets.
-Widgets rendered through `widget-instance` are left as-is.
+Widgets rendered through `app-widget` are left as-is.

 Given this application definition: